otrv4/otrv4/architecture-decisions/015-encoding.md

 ### Context

-The OTRv4 operations use several different elliptic curve specific data types.
+The OTRv4 protocol use several different elliptic curve specific data types.
 Four data types are employed: two types associated with elliptic curve arithmetic — field elements, and elliptic curve points — as well as byte arrays which are used to communicate and store information, and bit strings which are